lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 <p>
 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/rainbow_moss.png" width="300" height="410" />
 <p>&nbsp;</p>

-A Chinese poem once wrote, "Moss flowers are small as grains, but they open out as peonies."
+<p>&nbsp;</p>

-As you cast your gaze upon the grass, do you notice the vibrant stones scattered among it, accompanied by the radiant rainbow above?
-These stones are adorned with rainbow moss, a magical plant thriving in enchanting energy.
-As Lady H. continuing bring in more creatures to the garden, these delicate flowers were drawn to the extraordinary power emanated from this garden.
+A Chinese poem once said, "Moss flowers are small as grains, yet they bloom like peonies."

-These petite moss flowers emit luminous bubbles that often ascend 7 to 10 centimeters higher, creating a rainbow effect.
-A more vibrant rainbow signifies the flowers are nourished by stronger magical energy.
+As you gaze across the grass, do you see the vibrant stones scattered amidst it, with a radiant rainbow arching above?
+These stones are covered in rainbow moss, a magical plant that thrives on the garden's enchanting energy.

-While these flowers may be too minuscule to be observed with the naked eye, they still produce sprouts for your collection!
+These tiny blooms release glowing bubbles that float 7 to 10 centimeters into the air, creating a mesmerizing rainbow effect.
+The brighter the rainbow, the more potent the magical energy nourishing the flowers.

 </p>
 <p>&nbsp;</p>